anthonychu/aspnetcore-keyvault-hol/README.md

 ![Create secret](media/create-secret.png)

-Create the secret.

-Copy the Key Vault's DNS name from its overview page.
+Now that the secret has been created, copy the Key Vault's DNS name from its overview page.

 Open the Web App's application settings again in the Azure portal: